Funding the Modern Law Firm: From Bank Loans to New Capital Strategies

 Commercial bank lending remains the backbone of law firm funding.
 Properly structured loans offer predictable repayment schedules, competitive rates and a stable source of working capital.
 Firms use this bank financing for everything from case cost financing, partner buy-ins and office expansion to technology upgrades and marketing investments.

-Yet traditional loans come with constraints.
+Like with any financial instrument, there are factors to consider with bank loans.
 Collateral requirements, covenants and personal guarantees can limit flexibility, particularly for smaller or younger firms.
 Cash flow variability, especially in contingency-driven practices, can also complicate underwriting.

 This is where specialization matters.
 Banks with dedicated legal industry expertise understand the operational rhythms of law firms: uneven revenue cycles, realization patterns and the lag between case investment and payout.
 That insight allows for more tailored credit structures aligned with how firms actually generate income and can be customized to each firm’s specific needs and goals.